-I was not going to write a post on David Lynch's movie Mulholland Dr., but could not help it, really.
-The reason being while studying the history of cinematography, I came across an interpretation of the movie by some Russian guy 'Roman' - his YOUTUBE name -who thinks he has finally nailed it.
-Roman's explanations and parallels, though intriguing and even sex-charged, as based on Sigmund Freud theories, are just one of many guesses and views of what the Mulholland Dr. can be about.
+I was not going to write a post on David Lynch's movie Mulholland Drive (2001), but could not help it, really.
+The reason being while studying the history of cinematography, I came across an interpretation of the movie by some Russian guy called 'Roman' - his YOUTUBE name - who thinks he has finally nailed it.
+Roman's explanations and parallels, though intriguing and even sex-charged, as based on Sigmund Freud theories, are just one of many guesses and views of what the Mulholland Drive (2001) can be about.
 Roman, as many others before him, tried to bring sense to the senseless happenings in the movie and bring it all to some sort of comprehension.

 However, the labours of anyone who attempts to find sense in the movie are futile for one but very important reason - there is no meaning in the movie, and never was intended to be.
 What can prompt a no meaning result of creative input?
 Here is what: